p2panda/handbook/website/docs/tutorials/aquadoggo.md

 :::tip Run SQLite in-memory

-Another cool SQLite feature is that you can just store the database _in memory_, this means that it will be gone after you quite `aquadoggo`.
+Another cool SQLite feature is that you can just store the database _in memory_, this means that it will be gone after you quit `aquadoggo`.
 This is also very useful if you really just want to try something out without storing the data somewhere longer.

 ```bash
 DATABASE_URL=sqlite::memory: cargo run